ifreaker/like-dislike-counter-for-posts-pages-and-comments/readme.txt

 Thanks for using this plugin.

-For More Details please visit http://www.wpfruits.com/downloads/wp-plugins/wp-like-dislike-counter-plugin/
+For More Details please visit <a href="http://www.sketchthemes.com/plugins/like-dislike-counter-pro-wordpress-plugin/ " target="_blank">Like Dislike Pro.</a>

 == Frequently asked questions ==